 In addition to these silver bullion coins, the Royal Mint also produced 10,000 commemorative "St. George and the Dragon" £ 5 proof coins in 2013.
 These coins out of sterling silver (92.5% silver purity) were issued in order to commemorate the birth of Prince George in 2013.

 The famous "St. George and the Dragon" design had also been used on British Silver Crown coins in the 1800's.

-For the 20th anniversary of the popular Britannia gold coins in 2007, Britain's Royal Mint released the first limited mintage of proof Platinum Britannias.
+For the 20th anniversary of the popular Gold Britannias in 2007, Britain's Royal Mint released the first limited mintage of proof Platinum Britannias.
 In 2018, the coins were then first released as bullion coins.
 The female idol Britannia is displayed on the reverse side of the platinum version of the coins, just like on the gold and silver version.
-Brilliant uncirculated Platinum Britannia coins are available in the two sizes of 1 oz and 1/10 oz.
+Brilliant uncirculated coins are available in the two sizes of 1 oz and 1/10 oz.
 The coins are 99.95% fine just like all contemporary platinum bullion coins.
-The British Platinum Britannias are fully backed by the British government that guarantees their weight and purity.
+The British Platinum Britannia coins are fully backed by the British government that guarantees their weight and purity.
 The legal tender coins are also exempt from the UK Capital Gains Tax.

 The British Platinum Britannia page gives more information about the coins and allows you to compare current prices.